Online matching with delays and stochastic arrival times: Introduction

 Another line of work considered a bipartite variant of MPMD, i.e., the Min-cost Bipartite Perfect Matching with (linear) Delays (MBPMD), where each request can be either red or blue, and only two requests of different colors can be matched into a pair.
 For MBPMD, Ashlagi et al.\ \cite{ashlagi2017min} presented two algorithms achieving a competitive ratio of $O(\log n)$ --- the first is an adaptation of Emek et al.'s \cite{emek2016online} algorithm to the bipartite case, and the second is an adaptation of the algorithm proposed by Azar et al.\ \cite{azar2017polylogarithmic}.
 Besides, Ashlagi et al.\ \cite{ashlagi2017min} presented a lower bound of $\Omega(\sqrt{\log n / \log \log n})$ on any randomized algorithm.
+Recently, inspired from the Robust Matching (RM) algorithm proposed by Raghvendra \cite{raghvendra2016robust, nayyar2017input} for the minimum cost bipartite perfect matching (MBPM) problem, Kuo \cite{kuo2024online} proposed a better $O(m^{0.5} \cdot \log^2 m)$-competitive online algorithm, which is currently the best deterministic online algorithm for MBPMD.

 The MPMD and MBPMD problems have been investigated in the more general case when any request can be delayed for a duration $t$ at a cost $f(t)$.
 Liu et al.\ \cite{liu2018impatient} considered the case when $f$ is a convex function, and established a lower bound $\Omega(n)$ on the competitive ratio of any deterministic algorithm for Convex-MPMD.
 Specifically, this bound is obtained for an $n$-point uniform metric and a delay function of the form $f(t) = t^{\alpha}$ for $\alpha > 1$.
 In this case, they presented a deterministic algorithm that achieves a competitive ratio of $O(n)$.
 In the case when $f$ is a concave function, Azar et al.\ \cite{azar2021min} gave a $O(1)$-competitive (resp.\ $O(\log n)$-competitive) deterministic online algorithms for MPMD and MBPMD for a single-point metric (resp.\ any metric).